 (b) (i) Balloons and cells. string were used to colle ct and measure the gas p produced by the yeast Suggest anoth ner, more accurate, metho d of collecting and measu ring the gas.
-[1] (ii) e of an indicator which count of an indicator which count of and give the res uld be used to show that th ult of a positive test. e gas produced by the indicator positive test re esult [2] (c) (i) Record your te emperature measurement s from step 3 and step 11 in Table 1.1.
-Complete Tab step 3 to step - change in temperature in each water-bath from Table 1 .1 water-bath Table 1 temperature in step 3 /°C .1 temperature in step 11 /°C change in temperature/°C water-bath hot temperature in step 3 temperature in step 11 temperature in step 3 temperature in step 11 (ii) hot cold temperature in step 3 /°C temperature in step 11 temperature/°C (ii) hot cold temperature in step 3 /°C temperature in step 11 /°C temperature/°C (ii) hot cold Describe how the water-bath temperature in step 3 /°C the method could be modes. temperature in step 11 /°C temperature/°C [2] in the temperature of (ii) hot cold Describe how the water-bath temperature in step 3 /°C the method could be modes. temperature in step 11 /°C dified to prevent a change temperature/°C [2] in the temperature of (ii) hot cold Describe how the water-bath temperature in step 3 /°C the method could be modes. temperature in step 11 /°C dified to prevent a change temperature/°C [2] in the temperature of (ii) hot cold Describe how the water-bath temperature in step 3 /°C the method could be modes. temperature in step 11 /°C dified to prevent a change temperature/°C [2] in the temperature of
+[1] (ii) e of an indicator which countries and give the res uld be used to show that th ult of a positive test. e gas produced by the indicator positive test re esult [2] (c) (i) Record your te emperature measurement s from step 3 and step 11 in Table 1.1.
+Complete Tab step 3 to step - change in temperature in each water-bath from Table 1 .1 water-bath Table 1 temperature in step 3 /°C .1 temperature in step 11 /°C change in temperature/°C water-bath hot temperature in step 3 temperature in step 11 temperature in step 3 temperature in step 11 (ii) hot cold temperature in step 3 /°C temperature in step 11 temperature/°C (ii) hot cold Describe how the water-bath temperature in step 3 /°C the method could be modes. temperature in step 11 /°C temperature/°C [2] e in the temperature of (ii) hot cold Describe how the water-bath temperature in step 3 /°C the method could be modes. temperature in step 11 /°C dified to prevent a change temperature/°C [2] e in the temperature of (ii) hot cold Describe how the water-bath temperature in step 3 /°C the method could be modes. temperature in step 11 /°C dified to prevent a change temperature/°C [2] e in the temperature of (ii) hot cold Describe how the water-bath temperature in step 3 /°C the method could be modes. temperature in step 11 /°C dified to prevent a change temperature/°C [2] e in the temperature of